Urine Drug Screening

 Please note the following are provided as a basic cost guide only and subject to change or may vary depending on service arrangements.
 Costs include GST.
 As an indication:

-• Each individual confirmatory test starts from $ (tests for creatinine levels and adulteration are included in this cost).
+- Each individual confirmatory test is $110 (tests for creatinine levels and adulteration are included in this cost).

 For organisations, a chain of custody form (see 'how to get started' in the FAQ above), must accompany each sample and be completed correctly by each person who handles the sample through the chain of custody process.
 Samples for testing must be collected using the correct procedure to ensure that the results are from the identified person.